-Military life is hard, but there's an app for that.
-We polled our staff and asked our readers what apps make their military lives just a little bit easier.
+Military life is a challenge, but there's an app for that.
+We polled our staff and asked our readers what free apps make their military lives just a little bit easier.
 And while not all of these are created specifically military apps, what they do and how they help fits just right with the military lifestyle.

 Starbucks.
-You might prefer to buy your coffee from a local small business, but there's something to be said for using a chain store that is nationwide — including on many military bases that aren't near any other coffeehouses.
+You might prefer to buy your coffee from a local small business, but there's something to be said for using a chain store that is nationwide -- including on many military bases that aren't near any other coffeehouses.
 Since coffee is one of the things that helps us power through military life, this app is perfect.
-Use it to find your closest Starbucks store and pay for your order — some stores will even let you place your order using the app.
+Use it to find your closest Starbucks store; pay for your order; and earn points toward free drinks, food and more.
+Available on iTunes and Google Play.

 Mint.
 Using a secure connection, Mint aggregates data from all of your banking institutions and credit cards (including USAA and the Military Star Card) into one place so you can easily see what you've spent and where you've spent it.
-Their budget tool lets you set monthly budgets and then categorize purchases.
+Its budget tool lets you set monthly budgets and then categorize purchases.
 Using cash?
 No worries, simply manually add the transaction to the list.
 No matter who uses the card, you can see what has been spent.
 That makes it easy to keep track of spending from those accounts for the whole family.
 Available on iTunes and Google Play.

 |Family and Spouse Military Resources|